hotosm/osm-merge/doc/conflation.md

 buildings.
 The tags can be searched for ehen editing the data to visually determine whether it's a real building or not.

+# Input Files

+While the [conflator.py](conflator.md) program works equally as well using a database or disk files, disk files are more convienient for validating the conflation results.
+Once all the Tasking Manager project boundaries are downloaded using the [splitter.py](splitter.md) program, these utilities are oriented towards batch processing an entire directory of data files, which needs to be done after updating any of the raw data sources.
+This processing is handled by a few [utilities](utilities.md), which produce two files used for input to the conflator program.
+The are *123435*-osm.geojson*, and *12345-ms.geojson".
+One just contains the OSM buildings, and the other the building footprint file.

-# Output files
+# Output Files

 As the data files are huge, it's necessary to conflate buildings with a subset of all the data.
-Commonly county administrative boundaries are a good dize.
+Commonly county administrative boundaries are a good size.
 These can be extract from OSM itself, or an external data file of boundaries.
-The initial set of output files are the building data chopped up into regionaly boundaries.
+The initial set of output files is the building data chopped up into regional boundaries.

 After conflation, another output file is created with the new buildings that are not duplicates of existing OSM data.
 This is much